Fundamentals: Trinity Study, 4% Rule, and Withdrawal Rate

 Analysis of the Trinity Study (The Poor Swiss) – This article is a great follow up to the basics in the Wikipedia article.
 Be sure to check out the link in the comments section for an updated analysis by the author.

 Safe Withdrawal Rate Series (Early Retirement Now) – dig into topics like withdrawal rate, sequence of return risk, and challenges to the 4% Rule with Karsten Jeske’s aka “Big ERN’s” 50+(!) post series.
 This is a tremendous resource to examine once you have a good understanding of the basics.
 Pace yourself – it’s a marathon, not a sprint.

 As referenced in Episode 4 and elsewhere, calculating and tracking the assets needed to achieve financial independence (FI) is a key step in the FIRE journey.
 These links will provide further information and tools to help get you started.

-Personal Capital – A very popular and easy to use free tool (they also offer paid consulting) for tracking your various investment accounts and net worth.
+Empower (was Personal Capital )– A very popular and easy to use free tool (they also offer paid consulting) for tracking your various investment accounts and net worth.
 PC has simple to use account linking to make it a more automated experience.

 Portfolio, Asset allocation, and rebalancing tools

 Our Asset Allocation + Rebalancing Calculator provides a convenient and easy mechanism to enter and track your asset allocation, flag when any assets exceed your allocation targets, and model any rebalancing that may be needed.

 Portfolio Visualizer is a site containing a variety of modeling tools which allows one to backtest different portfolio asset allocations.
 While past results are not necessarily predictive of future returns, this approach does allow one to understand the merit + drawbacks of various asset allocations.
 One useful approach this enables is to compare the performance of your current portfolio vs. a variety of others of your construction.